 Credit risk arising on derivative contracts, which are not guaranteed by any regulated exchange, are subject to risk of failure of the counterparty.
-The level of credit risk for derivative contracts is reduced by using collateral arrangements (see note 9.2 (ii)).
-Credit risk can also arise on forward foreign currency contracts (see note 9.2 (iii)).
+The level of credit risk for derivative contracts is reduced by using collateral arrangements (see note 10.2 (i)).
+Credit risk can also arise on forward foreign currency contracts (see note 10.2 (iii)).
 There are no collateral arrangements for these contracts but, when used, all counterparties are required to be at least investment grade.